Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project04/README.md

   as a command line argument.
 Rmiregistry and server run on the same machine.
 * Server binds the KeyStoreDB object to the rmiregistry.
 * The KeyStoreDB can perform 3 actions: Get/Put/Delete.
-* KeyStoreDB can handle multiple clients at the same time, with mutual exclusion among the actions making them thread safe.
 * KeyStoreDB is initialized with 10 key-value pairs and the initial contents of the DB are displayed to the clients who just logged in.
+* Server can crash and restart with a small probability at any operation.
+* Consensus can be reached with atleast half of the server running properly

 ## How to Run
 Follow these steps to run the applications using docker: